 It is critical to have European Commission clarifying the interplay between the regulatory framework and Data Act.
 Only such a clarification will allow legal certainty, user's right protection, and growth.

-The following picture shows the main EU regulations already (or soon) in force.
+Figure 2 shows the main EU regulations already (or soon) in force.